layer5io/docs/content/en/cloud/identity/users/user-management.md

 tags: [users]
 ---

-There are three essential aspects of user interaction:
+There are three essential aspects of user management:

 - Create User
-- Add User/ Remove User (in an organization)
+- Add User/ Remove User
 - Invite User

 ## Create User

 Seamlessly initiate new user accounts, ensuring a smooth onboarding process.
 Specify user details, such as email, and tailor their access by adding them to one or more organizations.
 Optionally assign roles, defining their scope within the platform.
 Complete the process by sending a personalized account setup email, streamlining the user's introduction to Layer5 Cloud.

 <img src="/cloud/identity/users/create-user.gif" alt="Create User" />

 {{< alert type="info" title="Note" >}}
-Only Provider Admins can create users.
+Only Provider Admins and Organization Admin can create users.
 For more information, see [Roles](/cloud/security/roles).
 {{< /alert >}}

 ## Add User/ Remove User (in an organization)

 Add or remove users from the selected organization.

 1. Navigate to the **Users** tab in the Identity section.